cite-architecture/ohco2/README.md

 To build from source and test for a given version, use normal sbt commands (`compile`, `test` ...).

 You can also test or run tasks against all versions, using `+` before the task name.
-E.g., from within an `sbt` session, `+ test` runs the `test` task against all versions.
+E.g.,  `sbt "+ test"` runs the `test` task against all versions.